prachisudrik/prachisudrik.github.io/_includes/cv.md

 I'm a Technology Business Analyst at Schlumberger(SLB), Pune.
 Within the SLB organization, I work in the SAP HR domain.
 Specifically, I work on ERP and Success Factors.

 Before joining SLB, I was a CS bachelor student at Pune Institute of Computer Technology.
-In my third year of engineering, I got to work on a NLP POC (Proof of Concept) project (Auto-tag recommendation for StackOverflow)
+To be continued....

 <h2>First Foray into the computer science world (Under-grad)</h2>